UnseenWizzard/git_training/README.md

 Just like for a `merge` you may run into conflicts, if you run into two commits changing the same parts of a file.

 However when you encounter a conflict during a `rebase` you don't fix it in an extra _merge commit_, but can simply resolve it in the commit that is currently being applied.
-Again, basing your changes directly on the current state of the originial branch.
+Again, basing your changes directly on the current state of the original branch.

 Actually resolving conflicts while you `rebase` is very similar to how you would for a `merge` so refer back to that section if you're not sure anymore how to do it.

-The only distincition is, that as you're not introducing a _merge commit_ there is no need to `commit` your resolution.
+The only distinction is, that as you're not introducing a _merge commit_ there is no need to `commit` your resolution.
 Simply `add` the changes to the _Staging Environment_ and then `git rebase --continue`.
 The conflict will be resolved in the commit that was just being applied.

-As when merging, you can always stop and drop everything you've done sofar when you `git rebase --abort`.
+As when merging, you can always stop and drop everything you've done so far when you `git rebase --abort`.

 ## Updating the _Dev Environment_ with remote changes